Yunus Musah: Valencia

-In the summer of 2019, Musah joined Valencia, at the age of 16, and was assigned to the reserves in Segunda División B. He made his debut with the B-team at the age of 16 on September 15, 2019, starting in a 0–0 home draw against CF La Nucía.
+In the summer of 2019, Musah joined Valencia, at the age of 16, and was assigned to the reserves in Segunda División B. He made his debut with the B-team at the age of 16 on September 15, 2019, starting in a 0–0 home draw against La Nucía.
 He scored his first senior goal on March 1, 2020, netting his team's only goal in a 2–1 loss at Gimnàstic de Tarragona.

 After the arrival of new manager Javi Gracia in Valencia's first team, Musah spent the 2020 pre-season with the main squad.
 At age 17 years and eight months, he made his first team—and La Liga—debut on September 13 of that year, starting in a 4–2 home win against Levante UD.
 In doing so, he became the first Englishman and American to debut for the club.

 On November 1, 2020, aged 17 years and 338 days, Musah scored a goal in a 2–2 draw against Getafe CF, becoming the youngest non-Spanish player to score for Valencia, breaking the previous record held by Lee Kang-in, aged 18 years and 219 days.
 The following month, he extended his contract with Valencia until 2026.
-On December 16, in the first round of the Copa del Rey, he came on with four minutes remaining away to Tercera División club Terrassa FC and scored an equalizing goal as his team won 4–2 after extra time.
+On December 16, in the first round of the Copa del Rey, he came on with four minutes remaining away to Tercera División club Terrassa and scored an equalizing goal as his team won 4–2 after extra time.
+He was nominated for the 2022 Golden Boy award for his seasonal performances.

-In the 2021–22 Copa del Rey, Musah scored in wins at CD Utrillas and CD Arenteiro in the early rounds.
+In the 2021–22 Copa del Rey, Musah scored in wins at Utrillas and Arenteiro in the early rounds.
 In the final on April 23, he replaced Dimitri Foulquier after 100 minutes of a 1–1 draw against Real Betis and was the only player to miss in the penalty shootout.

+AC Milan

+On August 4, 2023, Musah joined Serie A club AC Milan for €18m ($19.8m) plus €2m ($2.2m) in bonuses, signing a contract until June 2028.
+He chose the number 80, previously worn by Ronaldinho.
+On September 19 at age 20, Musah made his UEFA Champions League debut against Newcastle United as a sub in the 72nd minute.
+On October 7, he provided his first assist for Milan in a pass to Christian Pulisic in the 1–0 win over Genoa.

+On August 17, 2024 during the 2024–25 season opening match against Torino, Musah assisted Noah Okafor's equalizer to level the game 2–2 in stoppage time.

+Loan to Atalanta

+On 1 September 2025, Musah joined fellow Serie A club Atalanta, on an initial one-year loan deal with an option to buy at the end of the season.